sagesolar/Corpus-of-Taylor-Swift/README.md

 - `OTH` - Other Songs

 > [!NOTE]
-> CoTS now includes all song lyrics from the 'The Tortured Poets Department' album.
+> CoTS now includes all song lyrics from the 'The Life of a Showgirl' album.

 ## Song Selection